 - Preheat the oven to 375 degrees and prepare baking sheets by either lining them with parchment paper or spraying them with non-stick cooking spray.

-- Roll the cookie dough out on a floured surface.
-The dough may be a little sticky at first, just sprinkle the top of the dough so the rolling pin doesn't stick.
+- Roll the cookie dough out on a floured surface. ย The dough may be a little sticky at first; just sprinkle the top of the dough so the rolling pin doesn't stick. ย

-- Place the cut outs on the prepared baking sheet and push their legs together tapping the leg seams together slightly.
+- Place the cutouts on the prepared baking sheet and push their legs together, tapping the leg seams together slightly.

 - Press 2 mini M&Ms on each cookie for eyes.

-- Bake at 375 for 8-10 minutes.
-The cookies shouldn't brown except for on the very bottom edges very lightly.
+- Bake at 375 for 8-10 minutes.ย ย The cookies shouldn't brown except for on the very bottom edges very lightly. ย

 - Cool cookies completely before frosting.

-- Using a #47 tip, pipe the white buttercream frosting using back and forth motions onto the mummies.
+- Using a #47 tip, pipe the white buttercream frosting using back-and-forth motions onto the mummies.

 - Once the frosting is set up, store between layers of wax paper in an airtight container.